realA10001986/Dash-Gauges/DIY/README.md

 CircuitSetup at this point only offers the [bezel](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); a Control Board which allows using a wide range of meters will be available soon.
 This prop was made to be compatible with the CircuitSetup line of movie props ([Time Circuits Display](https://tcd.out-a-ti.me), [Flux Capacitor](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)).

-This manual is in transition; the new Control Board is near the end of its design stage but below document is not fully updated yet.

 ![Dash Gauges](img/thedg_n.jpg)

 The Panel consists of several parts: